 Peter Hardeman Burnett (1807-1895) was determined to go to Oregon from Missouri in 1843.
 He would later write of his experience in a book entitled Recollections and Opinions of an Old Pioneer, published in 1880.
 Burnett spent his early years in Tennessee and Missouri, serving as a district attorney in the latter state.
 In 1843 he joined an emigrant party bound for Oregon, where he became a prominent and controversial lawyer, judge, and politician in the new territory.
 In 1848, he went to California in search of gold and soon became a business and political leader of that territory and would serve as the first California governor.

 In the fall of 1842, I moved to Weston, Missouri, in Platte County, having purchased an interest in the place.
-During the winter of 1842-43, the Congressional report of Senator Appleton in reference to Oregon fell into my hands, and I read it with great care.
+During the winter of 1842-43, the Congressional report of Senator Appleton about Oregon fell into my hands, and I read it with great care.
 This report contained a very accurate description of that country.
 At the same time, there was a bill pending in Congress, introduced in the Senate by Dr. Linn, one of the Senators from Missouri, which proposed to donate to each immigrant 640 acres of land for himself, and 160 acres for each child.
-I had a wife and six children, and would, therefore, be entitled to 1,600.
+I had a wife and six children and would, therefore, be entitled to 1,600.
 There was a fair prospect of the ultimate passage of the bill.

 I saw that a great American community would grow up, in the space of a few years, upon the shores of the distant Pacific; and, I felt an ardent desire to aid in this most important enterprise.
-At that time, the country was claimed by both Great Britain and the United States; so that the most ready and peaceable way to settle the conflicting and doubtful claims of the two governments was to fill the country with American citizens.
+At that time, the country was claimed by Great Britain and the United States, so that the readiest and peaceable way to settle the conflicting and doubtful claims of the two governments was to fill the country with American citizens.
 If we could only show, by a practical test, that American emigrants could safely make their way across the continent to Oregon with their wagons, teams, cattle, and families, then the solution of the question of title to the country was discovered.
 Of course, Great Britain would not covet a colony settled by American citizens.

 The health of my wife, Harriet, had been delicate for some three years, and it was all we could do to keep her alive through the winter in that cold climate.
 Her physician said the trip would either kill or cure her.
 I was also largely indebted to my old partners in the mercantile business.
-I had sold all my property, had lived in a plain style, had worked hard, and paid all I could spare each year; and still, the amount of my indebtedness seemed to be reduced very little.
+I had sold all my property, had lived in a plain style, had worked hard, and paid all I could spare each year, and still, the amount of my indebtedness seemed to be reduced very little.

 I followed their advice and set to work most vigorously to organize a wagon company.
-I visited the surrounding counties, making speeches wherever I could find a sufficient audience and succeeded even beyond my own expectations.
-Having completed my arrangements, I left my house in Weston, Missouri on May 8, 1843, with two ox wagons, and one small two-horse wagon, four yoke of oxen, two mules, and a fair supply of provisions; and arrived at the rendezvous, some twelve miles west of Independence, Missouri, just beyond the state line on May 17th.
+I visited the surrounding counties, making speeches wherever I could find a sufficient audience, and succeeded even beyond my own expectations.
+Having completed my arrangements, I left my house in Weston, Missouri on May 8, 1843, with two ox wagons, and one small two-horse wagon, four yokes of oxen, two mules, and a fair supply of provisions; and arrived at the rendezvous, some twelve miles west of Independence, Missouri, just beyond the state line on May 17th.

-A trip to Oregon with ox teams was, at that time, a new experiment, and was exceedingly severe upon the temper and endurance of people.
-It was one of the most conclusive tests of character and the very best school in which to study human nature.
+A trip to Oregon with ox teams was, at that time, a new experiment and was exceedingly severe upon the temper and endurance of people.
+It was one of the most conclusive tests of character and the very best school to study human nature.
 Before the trip terminated, people acted upon their genuine principles and threw off all disguises.
-It was not that the trip was beset with very great perils, for we had no war with the Indians, and no stock stolen by them.
+It was not that the trip was beset with very great perils, for we had no war with the Indians and no stock stolen by them.
 But, there were ten thousand little vexations continually recurring, which could not be foreseen before they occurred, nor fully remembered when past, but were keenly felt while passing.
-At one time an ox would be missing, at another time a mule, and then a struggle for the best encampment, and for a supply of wood and water; and, in these struggles, the worst traits of human nature were displayed, and there was no remedy but patient endurance.
-At the beginning of the journey, there were several fisticuff fights in camp; but the emigrants soon abandoned that practice, and thereafter confined themselves to abuse in words only.
+At one time an ox would be missing, at another time a mule, and then a struggle for the best encampment, and a supply of wood and water; and, in these struggles, the worst traits of human nature were displayed, and there was no remedy but patient endurance.
+At the beginning of the journey, there were several fisticuff fights in camp; but the emigrants soon abandoned that practice and thereafter confined themselves to abuse in words only.
 The man with a black eye and battered face could not well hunt up his cattle or drive his team.

 I kept a concise journal of the trip as far as Walla Walla, Washington.

-On the 24th we reached the Wakarusa River, where we let our wagons down the steep bank by ropes.
-On the 26th we reached the Kansas River, and we finished crossing it on the 31st.
+On the 24th, we reached the Wakarusa River, where we let our wagons down the steep bank by ropes.
+On the 26th, we reached the Kansas River, and we finished crossing it on the 31st.
 At this crossing, we met Fathers De Smet and De Vos, missionaries to the Flathead Indians.

 None of us knew anything about a trip across the Plains, except our pilot Captain Gant, who had made several trips with small parties of hired and therefore disciplined men, who knew how to obey orders.
 But, my company was composed of very different materials; and our pilot had no knowledge that qualified him to give me sound advice.
 I adopted rules and endeavored to enforce them, but found much practical difficulty and opposition; all of which I at first attributed to the fact that our emigrants were green at the beginning, but, comforted myself with the belief that they would improve in due time; but, my observation soon satisfied me that matters would grow worse.
-It became very doubtful whether so large a body of emigrants could be practically kept together on such a journey.
-These considerations induced me to resign on June 8th and William Martin was elected as my successor.
+It became doubtful whether so large a body of emigrants could be practically kept together on such a journey.
+These considerations induced me to resign on June 8th, and William Martin was elected as my successor.